 The South Fork of the Salmon River is at risk from a large scale open-pit gold mine.

-In the heart of the Salmon River mountains, the Stibnite Gold Project is the perfect example of why we urgently need meaningful mining reform now to meet the modern era.
+In the heart of the Salmon River mountains, the Stibnite Gold Project is the perfect example of why we urgently need meaningful mining reform now.
 Perpetua Resources, like other mining corporations, stretches the truth and fails to be honest about the destruction that will be left behind.
 The impacts of this project on our rivers and fisheries will be felt for generations in exchange for short-term economic benefits.

-The Forest Service has released the Final Environmental Impact Statement (FEIS) and Draft Record of Decision (DROD) for the Stibnite Gold Project.
+In the fall of 2024, the Forest Service released the Final Environmental Impact Statement (FEIS) and Draft Record of Decision (DROD) for the Stibnite Gold Project.
 The planned open-pit cyanide vat leach gold mine in Idaho’s Salmon River Mountains would jeopardize public health and clean water, harm threatened species, violate Indigenous treaty rights, and permanently scar thousands of acres of public land in the headwaters of the South Fork Salmon River, a coalition of local and national conservation groups said.

-Idaho Rivers United has been focused on protecting the thousands of river miles that traverse our state for over three decades.
+For over three decades, Idaho Rivers United has been focused on protecting the thousands of river miles that traverse our state.
 Idaho’s abundance of public land and natural resources makes it an ideal location for mining interests that permanently alter the landscape.

 Idaho’s ground is worth more than what’s in it.
 It’s time to #SavetheSouthFork and #StopStibnite.